DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Method

 Safely handling fruit in agricultural robotic manipulation requires policies that balance two critical aspects: robustness, to reliably pick and deposit fruits, and sensitivity, to prevent damage during handling.
 These factors inherently conflict, as robustness encourages a firm grip, whereas damage prevention demands minimal contact.
 To meet these conflicting demands, we leverage a Diffusion Policy (see Section \ref{sec:preliminaries}), known for smooth and safe execution in complex real-world scenarios.
 While many existing approaches achieve gentleness through soft gripper hardware, our standard parallel-jaw gripper equipped with DenseTact implicitly achieves softness via the learned policy, successfully minimizing fruit damage.

 For this task, our action space consists of the end-effector pose (3D position + 6D rotation \cite{zhou2019continuity}) and the width of the gripper normalized between [0,1].
 The observation space consists of one RGB camera mounted on the robot arm wrist and RGB images from two DenseTacts.
-We preform data collection and inference at approximately 10hz.
-Our RGB and touch images are fed into the policy at a resolution of (224x224).
+We perform data collection and inference at approximately 10hz.
 To accentuate the changes in the gripper state during contact, the average channel image difference is computed for each sensor.
-In addition, we include the current robot state as an observation in the same format as the action.
-The RGB images are down-sampled and encoded into latent vectors using ResNet-34 and concatenated with the state, while the DT images are processed with ResNet-18.
-Both ResNets are not pretrained.
-We train the model for 1000 epochs using a DDIM noise scheduler \cite{Song2021}.
+In addition, we include the current robot state as an observation in the same format as the action. \review{The RGB images are down-sampled to (224x224) and encoded into 512-dimensional latent vectors using ResNet-34 \cite{he2016deep}, while the DenseTact images are processed with ResNet-18 \cite{he2016deep}.
+Both ResNets are trained from scratch and implemented from PyTorch Image Models (TIMM) \cite{rw2019timm}.
+We train the model for 1000 epochs using a DDIM noise scheduler \cite{Song2021} with 50 train steps and 16 inference steps.
+We train with a batch size of 128 and a learning rate of 3e-4 across 4 L40 GPUs}.
 Expert demonstrations are collected via teleoperation, varying the robot's starting position and individual fruit to ensure the policy conditions on the fruit itself.
 To ensure consistency across methods and enable a fair comparison with a purely tactile sensing baseline, we fix the initial location of the strawberry.
 Since diffusion policies have already shown strong capabilities in identifying and grasping objects from diverse positions, we focus exclusively on gentle grasping rather than localization in this work.